Satono Reve: 2023-2024: Four to five-year-old season

 On August 25, in the Keeneland Cup, a trial race for the Sprinters Stakes, he ran in a good position and accelerated strongly in the final stretch, winning by 1 1/2 lengths over Eishin Spotter and achieving consecutive graded race victories.
 On September 30, in his first GI challenge at the Sprinters Stakes, he was the favourite but finished seventh due to a poor start.

 In his final race of the year on December 8, in the Hong Kong Sprint, he stayed in mid-pack on the inside and showed a strong finish in the stretch, but could not catch the overwhelming favourite Ka Ying Rising and was overtaken from the outside by Helios Express, finishing third.

 2025: Six-year-old season

 Satono Reve's six-year-old season began with the Takamatsunomiya Kinen on March 30.
-Staying in the middle of the pack during the race, he broke through the field in the final stretch and held off Namura Claire by three-quarters of a length to win.
+Staying in the middle of the pack during the race, he broke through the field in the final stretch and held off Namura Clair by three-quarters of a length to win.
 This marked his first Group One victory and the father-son triumph with his sire, Lord Kanaloa.